Skip to content

 The wind-speed and direction, temperature, and barometric pressure are game changers.
 When you combine that with the slope-adjusted yardages and absolutely perfect 7x optics, using this really is a golfer’s dream.

 At $599.99, it’s not inexpensive.
-But you’re not going to find a better rangefinder in 2024.
+But you’re not going to find a better rangefinder in 2025.

-Read our thorough Bushnell Pro X3+ review.
+Read our thorough Bushnell Pro X3+ LINK review.

-Bushnell Pro X3+ Price: $599.99
+Bushnell Pro X3+ LINK Price: $599.99

-Shot Scope PRO ZR: Best Rangefinder Value of 2024
+Shot Scope PRO ZR: Best Rangefinder Value of 2025

 At $299.99, Shot Scope’s new flagship rangefinder punches way above its weight class.
-It may not be quite to the luxury level of a top-of-the-line Bushnell, but it also might be the best way that you can spend $300 on a rangefinder in 2024.
+It may not be quite to the luxury level of a top-of-the-line Bushnell, but it also might be the best way that you can spend $300 on a rangefinder in 2025.

 The Shot Scope Pro ZR rangefinder held in golf reviewer Marc's golf-gloved hand on the course